hirdeshkumar2407/StyleInc/README.md

 3. react router dom - is used for dynamic routing the web pages.
 4. react redux - it manages state and state transformations ih React
 5. redux consts action reducer - A reducer is a function that determines changes to an application's state.
 Redux relies heavily on reducer functions that take the previous state and an action in order to execute the next state.
-6. thrunk - is middleware that allows you to return functions, rather than just actions, within Redux
+6. thunk - is middleware that allows you to return functions, rather than just actions, within Redux